-Engaging and supporting our Aboriginal and Torres Strait Islander community has been a key focus for Melbourne Primary Care Network since our inception.
-Our RAP is another way we are working to create meaningful relationships, enhanced respect and promote sustainable opportunities for Aboriginal and Torres Strait Islander Australians.
+Our RAP is another way we are working to create meaningful relationships, enhance respect and promote sustainable opportunities for Aboriginal and Torres Strait Islander Australians.

 By developing a RAP, NWMPHN has committed to focus on four key areas:

-- Relationships: Working in partnership with our local Aboriginal and/or Torres Strait Islander communities to better understand local health issues.
+- Relationships: We partner with local Aboriginal and Torres Strait Islander communities to better understand local health issues.
 We work together towards the goals of reconciliation and ‘closing the gap’ in terms of access to health care and health outcomes.

-- Respect: Acknowledging and understanding our history and its impacts on the health outcomes of our local Aboriginal and/or Torres Strait Islander communities, is key to building our understanding and developing long term relationships based on respect.
+- Respect: By acknowledging and understanding our history and its effects on the health outcomes of local Aboriginal and Torres Strait Islander communities, we build understanding and develop long-term relationships based on respect.

-- Opportunities: Creating opportunities to both improve health outcomes for Aboriginal and/ or Torres Strait Islander people and create a more inclusive work environment.
+- Opportunities: We create opportunities, both to improve health outcomes for Aboriginal and Torres Strait Islander people and to develop more inclusive work environments.